ledif/kcm_ublue/README.md

 > [!WARNING]
-> This is beta software and the following instructions grab the system extension from an external Cloudflare bucket.
+> The following instructions grab the system extension from an external Cloudflare bucket.
 In the future, this repository
 > will create and push signed images.
 In the meantime, only install arbitrary extensions if you trust the author.

 These instructions will create a temporary installation using a [sysext](https://www.freedesktop.org/software/systemd/man/latest/systemd-sysext.html) placed in `/run/extensions`.